jcockayne/hydrocyclone_code/README.md

 ### Expected Run Times

-The predominant cost is in the two notebooks that perform simulations - the result generation notebooks incur a negligible cost.
+The predominant factor in the run times is associated with the two notebooks that perform simulations (the result generation notebooks incur a negligible cost).
-The run times are highly dependent on the parameters used.
+These run times are dependent on the input parameters to the code and the hardware being used.
+For the timings reported here, a reasonably high-end Macbook Pro laptop was used.
-For a representative parameter set used in the paper, generating results from Hydrocyclone_Static_EIT required around 15 hours of compute time on a reasonably high-end Macbook Pro, while Hydrocyclone_Temporal_Recovery required around 26 hours of compute time.
+For a representative parameter set used in the paper, one complete run of Hydrocyclone_Static_EIT requires around 15 hours of compute time in total, while one complete run of Hydrocyclone_Temporal_Recovery requires around 26 hours of compute time in total.

 ## Acknowledgements